GktgYildiz/Money-Tracking-App/README.md

 With all that said, let's code! 💻 🚀

 ## Key Features

 -   New Transaction section (Deopsit, Withdraw, Transfer)
 -   New Account section
 -   Account Summary
 -   Transactions list

+## Bonus

+-   Responsive Design
-- Filter by account, category, transaction type (bonus)
+-   Filter by account, category, transaction type
 -   Notification animation when a new transaction or account is created
+-   Create a login page with hard coded users for better User Experience

 ## Set up

 -   `npm install` to install dependencies
 -   `npm start` to start the server
 -   Run Live Server to open `index.html` on the browser.

 ## File Structure